-The value of the embedded derivative is remeasured at fair value at each reporting date (based on a Black-Scholes valuation model) with recognition of the changes in fair value in the consolidated statements of comprehensive loss in accordance with IFRS 9.
-The inputs associated with calculating the fair value of the embedded derivative are considered to be Level 3 (inputs not based on observable market data) as defined by IFRS 7 - Financial instruments: Disclosures and therefore the valuation of the conversion option is a level 3 valuation.
-The significant inputs used in the valuation are:
+This instrument is considered as a new freestanding financial instrument and constitutes an embedded derivative liability that is separately recognized as a liability and accounted for at fair value through profit and loss.
+The value of the embedded derivatives are remeasured at fair value at each reporting date (based on the Black-Scholes valuation model) with recognition of the changes in fair value in the consolidated statements of comprehensive income/(loss) in accordance with IFRS 9.
+The inputs associated with calculating the fair value of the embedded derivative are considered to be Level 3 (inputs not based on observable market data) as defined by IFRS 7 - Financial instruments: Disclosures.